themathgeek13/asst0/README.md

   `mandelbrot_ispc --tasks` by changing the number of tasks the code creates.
-By only changing code in the function `mandelbrot_ispc_withtasks()`, you should be able to achieve performance that exceeds the sequential version of the code by about 16-18 times!
+By only changing code in the function `mandelbrot_ispc_withtasks()`, you should be able to achieve performance that exceeds the sequential version of the code by over 40 times!
   How did you determine how many tasks to create?
 Why does the number you chose work best?
 3.  _Extra Credit: (2 points)_ What are differences between the pthread